davidmn/davidmn.org/content/posts/life/state-of-the-podcast-september-2017.md

 [x1101](https://twitter.com/x1101) sent a question to the [podcast](http://sixgun.org/geeknewsradio) a few weeks back about what we're listening to these days.
 At this moment I've got 29 feeds in my podcatcher (I still use [Pocket Casts](https://www.shiftyjelly.com/pocketcasts/), recently it got SONOS support).
 I wont bore you with the full list but I'll go through some of the choice cuts.

-[All Units](http://thewonderofitall.xyz/all-units) is Sean McTiernan's two year project to disect the Thriller movie.
+[All Units](http://thewonderofitall.xyz/all-units) is Sean McTiernan's two year project to dissect the Thriller movie.
 I don't know anything about films and I learn stuff from this.
 I also really dig Sean's humour.

 [Bad Voltage](http://www.badvoltage.org/) is my bi-weekly time where I agree with [Stuart](https://twitter.com/sil) about tech things.